 Participants are fully vested in all shares and funds purchased with their employee contributions and earnings thereon.
-Employees must attain age 65 or have one year of service, as defined in the Plan, before any employer contributions are vested.
+Employees must have one year of service, as defined in the Plan, or attain age 65 before any employer contributions are vested.
 Forfeited balances of terminated participants' non-vested accounts offset future employer contributions.
-The amount forfeited during 2010 was \$432.
+The amount forfeited during 2011 and 2010 was \$24,512 and \$432, respectively.
 No amendment to, or termination of, the Plan can reduce employees' interests in their accounts as of the date of the amendment or termination.